 Get-a-Grip Shop Vacuum

 Sick and tired of trying to pick up and move my shop vacuum with nowhere to grab, I finally mounted a large door handle directly onto the top.
 I used four 1/2-inch No. 8 sheet metal screws.
 Try it.
 You’ll wonder why you didn’t do this years ago. — Al Seibert

 Are you tired of your chair cushions sliding all over, and always looking askew?
 Here’s a way to keep them in place: Buy a piece of thin, non-slip rug padding that’s used under area rugs.
 Cut it about an inch smaller than the chair cushion all the way around.
 Then just lay it in place under the cushion. — Judy Stone

 Vinyl Siding Fixer

-Inspired by the stilts that drywallers wear, I made my own from two empty 5-gal. plastic buckets with the handles removed and a pair of old tennis shoes.
+Inspired by the stilts that drywallers wear, I made my own from two empty 5-gallon plastic buckets with the handles removed and a pair of old tennis shoes.
 Just remove the inner soles, then bolt the shoes to the bottom of the buckets using flat head stove bolts and large washers.
 Replace the inner soles, lace up and climb on board.
 Be sure to secure lids on the buckets for additional stability.
 The pails are light and easy to get around on.
 Just keep the floor free of obstructions, and don’t try climbing stairs. — Jim Pfohl

 Why do the spigots on coffee urns and coolers keep running after you shut them off?
 It’s one of life’s little mysteries.
 Next time you have a party, cut drip catchers from 2-liter soda bottles, like the one shown, and stop worrying about your floors. — Brad Johnson